 Chair: Responsible for ensuring that committee members are effectively engaged in order to achieve the mission.
 Develops committee strategy, agendas and chairs meetings.
 Submits reports to the President/CEO and/or staff upon request.
-In collaboration with IAVM staff, establishes and coordinates the work of various sub-committees to further the work of the committee or to address a specific issue or need relative to the convention center sector.
+In collaboration with IAVM staff, establishes and coordinates the work of various sub-committees to further the work of the committee or to address a specific issue or need relative to the arena sector.
 Evaluates members’ participation and contribution to committee work.

 Vice Chair: Responsible for collaborating with IAVM staff to ensure the development of an outstanding conference, with a particular focus on highly valuable education for this sector.
 In the absence of the chair, the vice chair assumes the responsibilities of the chair as well.

 Chair (and/or Vice Chair) will actively seek input from committee members during regularly scheduled meetings and conference calls.
 Sometimes calling on quieter committee members is appropriate.

 Chair (and/or Vice Chair) will actively assign tasks to committee members as appropriate.